 From NKAA, Notable Kentucky African Americans Database (main entry)

-Dr. White was born in Warrington, Florida, the son of Moses and Massie White.
-His wife, Fannie H. White, was born in Kentucky.
+Dr. White was born in Warrington, FL, the son of Moses and Massie White.
+His wife Fannie H. White was born in Kentucky.
 Dr. White and his wife are listed in both the 1920 Daviess County Census and the 1920 U.S. Federal Census.

 Dr. Randolf F. White died on January 1, 1943 [source: Kentucky Death Certificate].
-Arrangements were handled by the J. B. Cooper Funeral Home, and Dr. White was buried in the Zachery Taylor National Cemetery.
+Arrangements were handled by the J. B. Cooper Funeral Home.
+Dr. White was buried in the Zachery Taylor National Cemetery.
 He was a veteran of the Spanish-American War.

-For more see "The Pharmacy conducted by Dr. R. F. White ...," The Savannah Tribune, 02/07/1914, p.
-4; Dr. R. F. White in "Enterprising Owensboro" in Freeman, 06/30/1906, p.
+For more see "The Pharmacy conducted by Dr. R. F. White ...," The Savannah Tribune, 2/7/1914, p.
+4; Dr. R. F. White in "Enterprising Owensboro" in Freeman, 6/30/1906, p.
 6; Dr. R. F. White on p.
 347 under the heading "Pharmaceutical Section" in the Journal of the National Medical Association, 1914, vol. 5, no. 4; "Southern States," The Pharmaceutical Era, 1925, vol. 60, p.
-379; and the paragraph at the bottom of column 1 and the top of column 2 of the article "Past Week at Louisville," Freeman, 10/07/1911, p.
+379; and the paragraph at the bottom of column 1 and the top of column 2 of the article "Past Week at Louisville," Freeman, 10/7/1911, p.
 1.